When someone dies

 You can navigate through the guide using the table of contents, or if you'd like to read the guide end-to-end in full, you can download a PDF copy.

-- Is there a funeral plan or insurance? – Check the deceased’s paperwork to see if they paid for their funeral in advance.
+- Is there a funeral plan or insurance? – Check the paperwork of the person who's died to see if they paid for their funeral in advance.

-- The bank of the deceased – if there’s an account with money in it the bank may agree to pay the funeral director straight from the account once it has seen the death certificate.
+- Bank accounts – if the person who's died had a bank account with money in it the bank may agree to pay the funeral director straight from the account once it has seen the death certificate.

-- The GOV.UK's Funeral Payment or Budgeting Loan tools– you may qualify for help from the government towards the costs.
+- Check GOV.UK's Funeral Payment or Budgeting Loan tools– you may qualify for help from the government towards the costs.

-- Public health funerals – the local council of the deceased or hospital can arrange a public health funeral if there is no money to pay for a funeral.
+- Public health funerals – the local council of the person who's died or the hospital they were in can arrange a public health funeral if there is no money to pay for a funeral.

 Your finances can be affected when you lose a loved one and you may find you have less money.
 There are some specific bereavement benefits and now your circumstances have changed there may be other benefits you can claim too.